-zend-permissions-rbac provides a lightweight role-based access control (RBAC)
+zend-permissions-rbac provides a lightweight Role-Based Access Control

-RecursiveIteratorIterator.
+(RBAC) implementation in PHP.
 RBAC differs from access control lists (ACL) by

 putting the emphasis on roles and their permissions rather than objects